pzeidman/pzeidman.github.io/_pages/about.md

   - /about.html
 ---

 I am a Senior Research Fellow at the Wellcome Centre for Human Neuroimaging at UCL.
-I develop methods for investigating the function of and circuitry of the human brain, and I apply these methods to investigate the common mechanisms underlying vision, memory and imagination.
+I develop methods for investigating the function and circuitry of the human brain, and I apply these methods to investigate the common mechanisms underlying vision, memory and imagination.

 Methods development
 ==================